Peptara LabsPEPTARA LABS

 Before you start a peptide, take your full medication and supplement list to your prescriber and your pharmacist and ask them directly about your specific combination.
 That conversation is the safeguard this whole article is pointing you toward, and nothing you read online replaces it.
 If you take insulin or a sulfonylurea, treat that step as mandatory and settle it before your first dose.

-If you're on a Peptaralabs protocol, we can help you understand these categories and prompt you to have the right conversation, but we are not a substitute for a pharmacist or physician reviewing your actual medication list.
+If someone is on a Peptara Labs protocol, the team can help explain these categories and prompt the right conversation, but it is not a substitute for a pharmacist or qualified medical provider reviewing the actual medication list.

 Get help the same day if you have symptoms of severe low blood sugar you can't correct, fainting, or any sudden reaction after combining a peptide with your other medications.
 Don't wait it out and don't self-diagnose from a screen.